AppSecure-nrw/security-belts/orange/follow-security-by-design Principles.md

 # Follow Security by Design Principles

-Get to know Security by Design Principles.
+Get to know the following Security by Design Principles:
+- Least Privilege
+- Defense in Depth
+- Fail securely (Fail-safe Defaults)
+- No security by obscurity (Open Design // Kerckhoff's Principle)
+- Detect and Record
+- Don't trust (Be Reluctant to Trust //  Trust but verify)
+- Keep It Simple
+- Secure the Weakest Link
+- Compartmentalization // Decomposition
+- Separation of Privilege
+- Use secure defaults
+- Never invent security technology (Do not reinvent the wheel (e.g., do not build own Parser, Unparser, Crypto, Data languages, protocols)
+- Don't trust your supply chain (Use mainstream technology like OpenAPI for REST)

 Build a common understanding within the team on how to implement these principles and integrate them into your development process.

 ## Benefits